 Security and Increased Productivity

 Smart cities facilitate workers with a serene living and working environment.
 This is achieved through well-thought-out plans and the application of technology.
 Smart technologies allow workers and businesses to operate for more hours.
 This is in line with the fact that such cities are highly secure to operate in and have all the required facilities to support long working hours.
 For example, law enforcement officers in smart cities have realized the importance of smart technology in fighting crime.
-The use of CCTVs has particularly been instrumental in deterring if not apprehending criminals.
+The use of CCTVs has particularly been instrumental in deterring if not apprehend criminals.
 In addition to security, smart cities are characterized by 24 hrs working enterprises.
 A resident or worker can therefore comfortably walk into a food outlet and grab a late-night snack before continuing with his or her usual activities.
 Such arrangements help to increase productivity and to encourage businesses to be more vigilant towards revenue generation.
 The existence of street lights helps in creating a sense of safety and workers and/or residents will most likely be confident when going about with their activities.

 Knowledge Sharing Environment

 Smart cities offer environments that facilitate and promote knowledge sharing within and outside the city.
 With the increasing adoption of information communication technology, people have increased access to information.
 Interactions and communications have been made easier through virtual technology and have easier access to official information and services.
-Today, smart cities boast of Hotspots where people can go and enjoy free internet services courtesy of the local government or a private business establishment.
+Today, smart cities boast Hotspots where people can go and enjoy free internet services courtesy of the local government or a private business establishment.

-Political, Social and Cultural Systems
+Political, Social, and Cultural Systems

 Away from physical infrastructure, smart cities are also characterized by robust political, social, and cultural systems.
 This has a significant effect on the physical spaces within the cities affecting issues such as the right of the people to occupy and/or spend time in areas designated for public use.
 It also affects the types of behavior that people are expected to display when in these places.
 For example, there have been issues surrounding the issue of surveillance in public places, an issue that touches both on the people and the government.
 In essence, social-cultural and political systems play an important role in shaping physical environments and physical infrastructures.